dhardi/gameshark/markting.md

 **Business Idea**: GameShark is an e-commerce platform that sells video games, gaming accessories, and merchandise, with a focus on providing a high-quality shopping experience for gamers.

+## About the Business

+GameShark is a B2C e-commerce platform specializing in the sale of video games, gaming accessories, and collectible merchandise.
+Focused on providing a high-quality shopping experience, GameShark primarily serves gamers aged 18-35, as well as parents purchasing for their children.
+The store aims to connect with its user community through social media platforms, influencer marketing, and a strategic SEO approach, with the goal of increasing brand awareness, driving online sales, and fostering a loyal customer base.

 ---

 ## 1. Who are your users?